 Knowledges, Skills, and Abilities - Considerable knowledge of the techniques and methods used in teaching.
-Considerable knowledge of the developmental stages of learning in the areas of cognitive, language, motor, self-help, and psycho-social skills.
-General knowledge of basic educational/developmental principles and theories.
-General knowledge of various methods of assessing learning/developmental levels.
-Skill in adopting curriculum techniques to meet the needs of the specialized learning problems of the group.
+Considerable knowledge of the developmental stages in the areas of cognitive, language, motor, self-help, and psycho-social skills.
+Considerable knowledge of basic educational principles and theories.
+Considerable knowledge of various methods of assessing learning/developmental levels.
+Skill in adopting curriculum techniques to meet the needs of the specialized learning/developmental problems of the group.
 Ability to evaluate the performance and progress of other staff.
 Ability to provide the leadership necessary to organize and supervise activities of a group of employees.
 Ability to communicate effectively in oral and written form.
 Ability to establish rapport and maintain effective relationships with clients, parents, community agencies and organizations and other professional staff.

-Minimum Training and Experience - Graduation from a four-year college or university with a degree in special education, early childhood education, preschool education, child development, elementary education, or psychology in the areas of cognitive, language, motor, self-help, and psycho-social skills, and two years of experience teaching preschool or clients with or at risk for developmental delays, developmental disabilities, or atypical development (emotional/behavioral disorders); or graduation from a four-year college or university and three years of experience teaching preschool or clients with or at risk for developmental delays, developmental disabilities, or atypical disorders); or graduation from a two-year associate degree program in a related field and three years of experience teaching preschool or clients with or at risk for developmental disabilities, or atypical development (emotional/behavioral disorders); or graduation from a two-year associate degree program in a related field and three years of experience teaching preschool or clients with or at risk for developmental delay; development (emotional/behavioral disorders); or graduation from high school or equivalent and six years of experience in a nursery school, kindergarten, elementary school, or day care facility setting, three of which must have been at the teacher level with clients with or at risk for developmental delays, developmental disabilities, or atypical developmental delays, developmental disabilities, or atypical developmental delays, three of which must have been at the teacher level with clients with or at risk for developmental delays, three of which must have been at the teacher level with clients with or at risk for developmental delays, developmental disabilities, or atypical development (emotional/behavioral disorders); or an equivalent combination of training and experience.
+Minimum Training and Experience - Graduation from a four-year college or university with a degree in special education, early childhood education, preschool education, child development, elementary education, or psychology in the areas of cognitive, language, motor, self-help, and psycho-social skills, and two years of experience teaching preschool or clients with or at risk for developmental delays, developmental disabilities, or atypical development (emotional/behavioral disorders); or graduation from a four-year college or university and three years of experience teaching preschool or clients with or at risk for development (emotional/behavioral disorders); or graduation from a four-year college or university and three years of experience teaching preschool or clients with or at risk for developmental delays, developmental disabilities, or atypical development (emotional/behavioral disorders); or graduation from a two-year associate degree program in a related field and three years of experience teaching preschool or clients with or at risk for developmental disabilities, or atypical development (emotional/behavioral disorders); or an equivalent combination of training and experience.